ajs17/memills/content/people/mills-edward-hallock-1819-family/features/staten-island.md

 weight: 6
 ---

-It appears the Mills lived in Staten Island throughout much of the 1850's, and Edward may have lived there for a significant time prior.
+It appears the Mills lived in Staten Island throughout the 1850's, and Edward may have lived there for a significant time prior.
 When the Mills married in 1850, Edward is said to be "of Factoryville".
 All three Mills children were born in Staten Island.
 At one point, the Mills family lived with [Bartlett Brown](https://www.findagrave.com/memorial/199802084/bartlett-brown) (1833 to 24 Nov 1902), who was also in the grocery business and appears to also be a protege of [Charles Mills Pine](https://www.findagrave.com/memorial/199952123/charles-m-pine) (1812 to 8 Oct 1897).
 Charles Pine (who may have been related to Edward through Edward's mother) is listed as a co-owner of E. H. Mills & Co. in Corfu, but it's likely that Charles acted only as an investor, and perhaps also an adviser, in the business and was not involved in its day-to-day operation.

 <!--more-->

-{{% fig "1851-01-03-Brooklyn-Daily-Eagle" "400" /%}}
+{{% fig "1851-01-03-Brooklyn-Daily-Eagle" "500" /%}}

 In the 1875 New York State Census, each of the children are listed with Staten Island as their birthplace (years 1852, 1854 and 1858), and they were still living in Staten Island in 1860 as reflected in the Federal Census: